TCO Certified, generation 11

 We’ll host webinars to answer your questions, and you’re welcome to contact us if you’d like to discuss the criteria individually.

-• Draft 2: May/June 2026
+• Draft 2: 10 June-31 August 2026

 • Publication of final criteria documents: End of 2026